Store shelves are littered with additives for fuel that claim to provide a number of benefits, including…

 “Increases Fuel Economy!” it proclaims.
 “Outstanding,” you think as you empty the bottle into your fuel tank.

 Technically, nothing.
-You likely bought an inexpensive additive that contains minimal cleaning agents.
+You likely bought an inexpensive fuel injector cleaner that contains minimal cleaning agents.
 If you continue to buy the additive and use it with every tank of fuel, maybe over time – could be weeks to months – you’ll experience a slight up-tick in power, fuel economy or drivability.

 Then you can continue to use the additive to maintain engine performance.
 The additive did, indeed, work and it did live up to its performance claims.
 It just didn’t do it quickly or dramatically enough.

-It takes a fuel additive formulated to the correct concentration to deliver immediate results.
+It takes a fuel injector cleaner formulated to the correct concentration to deliver immediate results.
 But most additives for fuel simply don’t contain a sufficient concentration of cleaning agents to provide immediate results.

 That’s where AMSOIL is different.

-P.i.
-Performance Improver is a potent, deep-cleaning gasoline performance improver featuring concentrated detergents that aggressively clean stubborn, power-robbing deposits from injectors, valves and combustion chambers.
+AMSOIL P.i.
+Performance Improver is a potent, deep-cleaning gasoline fuel injector cleaner featuring concentrated detergents that aggressively clean stubborn, power-robbing deposits from injectors, valves and combustion chambers.
 It reduces emissions and increases fuel economy up to 5.7 percent.¹

-It also works well in gasoline direct-injection (GDI) engines.
-In GDI engines, injectors are located inside the intense heat and pressure environment of the combustion chamber, making them particularly vulnerable to deposits.
+AMSOIL P.i. does.
+In GDI engines, injectors are located inside the intense heat-and-pressure environment of the combustion chamber, making them particularly vulnerable to deposits.
 Extreme pressure combined with incomplete fuel combustion can lead to dramatically increased soot (particulate matter) levels.

 Direct injection typically creates 30 to 40 times more soot than port fuel injectors (PFI).
 Even a minimal amount of injector fouling can lead to increased pollution and wear and decreased power and fuel economy.

-P.i. removes stubborn deposits and keeps injectors functioning as they should.
+P.i. is one of the best fuel injector cleaners available.
+It removes stubborn deposits and keeps injectors functioning as they should.
 Testing shows P.i. restored GDI fuel injectors to a 100 percent flow rate after one tank of fuel.²

 How about upper-cylinder lubricants?